ObsisMc/weldingLLM/finetune/README.md

 # Training

-Follow the notebook to train your model.
+Follow the notebook to train and evaluate your model.

 We first continued pretrained a base model, then did instruction finetuning to get a chat model.